RaVeR76/My-Vinyl-Answer/README.md

 Vinyl Upright & Headphones Pic - Photo by blocks on Unsplash

-Record Player -  Photo by James Sutton on Unsplash
+Deck Pic -  Photo by James Sutton on Unsplash

 Vertical Vinyl - Photo by David Grandmougin on Unsplash